mofasass/match-overview-widget/README.md

 4. `customCssUrlFallback` - string - path to load CSS from in case customCssUrl does not exist
 5. `pollingInterval` - number - interval in milliseconds to get new live data from live matches
 6. `pollingCount` - number - maximum number of matches to poll for live data at the same time
+7. `eventsRefreshInterval` - number - interval in milliseconds to look for live events
-7. `widgetTrackingName` - string - tracking name for analytics purposes
+8. `widgetTrackingName` - string - tracking name for analytics purposes

 ### Build Instructions